- Mission, Objectives and Outcomes

 All students who meet the above requirements are invited to apply for this award by completing and submitting the application (link is located below).
 Questions regarding the application can be addressed to the MAE Advising Office at email@example.com or 614-292-0515.

 Top Academic Awards

-The MAE Department's Top Academic Awards must have the highest Cumulative Point Hour Ratio (CHPR) in their class.
+The department's Top Academic Awardees must have the highest cumulative point hour ratio (CHPR) in their classes.
 The table below identifies the level of the award and the hours required to qualify in addition to the CHPR.